awsdocs/iam-user-guide/doc_source/list_awsmarketplaceentitlementservice.md

 ## Resources Defined by AWS Marketplace Entitlement Service<a name="awsmarketplaceentitlementservice-resources-for-iam-policies"></a>

-AWS Marketplace Entitlement Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Marketplace Entitlement Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Marketplace Entitlement Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Marketplace Entitlement Service<a name="awsmarketplaceentitlementservice-policy-keys"></a>